NickyGuants/NickyGuants/README.md

 ### Hi there 👋 I'm Guantai Nicholas

-- 🔭 I’m currently working on Laravel and Yii
+- 🔭 I’m currently working on Django and Node.js
-- 🌱 I’m currently learning Laravel, Yii, NodeJs, React
+- 🌱 I’m currently learning Express, NodeJs, React
-- 🤔 I’m looking for help with PHP
+- 🤔 I’m looking for help with Data Science
 - 💬 Ask me about Python and Java
 - 📫 How to reach me: nicholasguantai528@gmail.com
 - ⚡ Fun fact: I am quite young.
 More than you think!!